Eager Data Sources¶

 further modify them using transforms.

-property of the view specification describes a data source.
+The data property of the view specification describes a data source.
 The

 following example loads a tab-delimited file.
 By default, GenomeSpy infers the